Getting Started with REM

 | cosine | Text similarity, semantic search, RAG | 0 to 1 (higher = more similar) |

-| euclidean | Spatial data, image features | 0 to ∞ (lower = more similar) |
+| euclidean | Spatial data, image features | 0 to infinity (lower = more similar) |

-| dot_product | Pre-normalized vectors, recommendations | -∞ to ∞ (higher = more similar) |
+| dot_product | Pre-normalized vectors, recommendations | -infinity to infinity (higher = more similar) |

 List Collections